 So, what can you do?
-Honestly, you probably cannot do much without a bunch of work.
+Honestly, you probably cannot do much without a bunch of work right now.
 However, I hope this helps you understand the dependency conflicts you experience.
 Unless you're willing to invest the time to switch to

 nix-os (a Linux distro),

 nix-shell (a subshell that handles activating the appropriate dependencies), or writing your own integrations with Nix, then there likely is nothing for you to change.

 That said, if you're working in a larger organization with many inter-related services, then it may become more pressing to solve these needs and Nix may be a good solution.
 As a reference point, in a company where I used to work, with approximately 1000 members on the RnD team, 50% of internal developer support issues were related to dependency management.

 We've looked at how most modern dependency management systems do not handle an edge case in dependency management.
 This edge case can be hit by having 2 different and divergent requirements for a dependency, causing a conflict because we can only use one at a time.
 We then looked into Nix and how that solves this issue using an isolated build system and a functionally linked system.
 I don't think there's much for anyone to do right now, without a lot of re-writing of dependency systems, but we can improve error messages!

 I hope appropriately managed dependency management improves in the future, becomes much more simple, and much more approachable.
 For now, if you're writing a dependency manager, please look at making error messages more clear when dependencies conflict and provide better error messaging/education (using methods that I describe in my RubyKaigi conference presentation in 2018!).

 If you want to read more about Nix, here are a few resources: